devsuoa/Web-Development-Workshop-2021/README.md

 ## This is the end of the pre-requisites!
 The steps below are for the practical, and you do NOT have to complete these right now (we'll go through them in the workshop)

+# The Project
+The project will take you through creating a swiping poll app using react.
+The completed project can be found here: https://github.com/devsuoa/web-swiper-demo
+The following documentation takes you through creating this project a step at a time.

 # React Frontend

 React is a JS library for creating user interfaces.
 It is based around creating components for different parts of your website.